 For this reason, performance springs, shocks and stabilizer bars are normally added.
 The car should also have larger brakes that stop faster.
 These simple upgrades make it safer for the officer to pursue a felon.

 4. Aftermarket Cooling System

-We’ve already discussed how the engine is upgraded with special tuning.
+I’ve already discussed how the engine is upgraded with special tuning.
 Because of these tunes, the engine is going to run at a higher capacity, meaning that the cooling system also has to be ready to handle the heat.